samuel-book/samuel-1/_sources/introduction/software.md

 * *Jupyter Lab* (v.
 2.2.6): Mixed code and markdown environment for writing and running code. pypi.org/project/jupyterlab/

 * *Jupyter Book* (v.
 0.10.1): For production of this on-line book of project code and results. pypi.org/project/jupyter-book/

+* *Shap* (v.
+0.40.0): A model-agnostic method for estimating the contribution of features to a prediction. https://pypi.org/project/shap/